Tekken 5: Plot

-The game also offers an alternative storyline in the mode "Devil Within" where Jin hears that his missing mother, Jun, might be alive and goes to G Corporation to find her.
-During the mode, Jin awakens his devil persona which also provokes the resurrection of his nemesis, Ogre.
-Jin defeats Ogre and its stronger persona True Ogre which awakens the stronger Monstrous Ogre.
-The mode ends with Jin defeating Monstrous Ogre but fails to find Jun.

 Characters

 The game features a total of 32 playable characters, consisting of 26 returning and 6 new ones.
 Unlike previous games, the home version adds no new playable character, and the game's unplayable final boss from the arcades, Jinpachi Mishima, remains unplayable in the console version.
 The home version also has two uncontrollable enemies fought during the Devil Within minigame: Gun Jack and True Ogre.